Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

           BOS_TEMPLATE="New-Session-Template-Name"
           ```

-       2. Create the Session template.
+       1. Create the Session template.

           ```bash
           cray bos sessiontemplate create --file tmp.txt --name $BOS_TEMPLATE
           ```

-       3. Verify that the Session template contains the additional nodes and the proper name.
+       1. Verify that the Session template contains the additional nodes and the proper name.

            ```bash
            cray bos sessiontemplate describe $BOS_TEMPLATE --format json
            ```

-    3. Boot the nodes.
+    1. (`ncn#`) Boot the nodes.

        ```bash
        cray bos session create --template-uuid $BOS_TEMPLATE \
             --operation reboot --limit x1005c3s0b0n0,x1005c3s0b0n1,x1005c3s0b1n0,x1005c3s0b1n1
        ```

 #### Check Firmware

-1. Verify that the correct firmware versions for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.
+1. Verify that the correct firmware versions are present for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.

     1. Review [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md) to perform a dry run using FAS to verify firmware versions.

-    2. If necessary update firmware with FAS.
+    1. If necessary update firmware with FAS.
 See [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md) for more information.

 #### Check DVS

 There should be a `cray-cps` pod (the broker), three `cray-cps-etcd` pods and their waiter, and at least one `cray-cps-cm-pm` pod.
 Usually there are two `cray-cps-cm-pm` pods, one on `ncn-w002` and one on `ncn-w003` and other worker nodes.

-1. Check the `cray-cps` pods on worker nodes and verify they are `Running`.
+1. (`ncn-mw#`) Verify that the `cray-cps` pods on worker nodes are `Running`.

     ```bash
     kubectl get pods -Ao wide | grep cps